cdeanj/andersons_permanova/README.md

-# andersons_permanova
+### Background
-Reimplementation of Anderson's method for partitioning variance to a grouping variable using a permutational multivariate analysis of variance
+This is a reimplementation of Anderson's method for partitioning variance to a grouping variable using a permutational multivariate analysis of variance [Anderson, 2001](https://ecoevol.ufg.br/adrimelo/div/Anderson-2001-AustEcol_non-parametric_manova.pdf).